 My husband Jay and I recently celebrated our fifth wedding anniversary.
-We went away to a castle for the weekend while Cassie stayed with her Grandma.
+We went away to Ravenwood Castle for the weekend in Hocking Hills (located in south central Ohio) while Cassie stayed with her Grandma.
 It was the first time we spent more than a few hours together alone in a year.

 Just being able to be silly, romantic, relaxed–just the two of us–really helped recharge our relationship.
 We both agreed we need to make our own relationship more of a priority, even though we’re busy with work, Cassie, and the rest of life.